ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingvzmod.rst

 .. figure:: ./media/usingvzmodMedia/media/image12.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 4in
-   :height: 1.04786in

-   Figure 5‑53: The green notification box in the ArcGIS Pro Geoprocessing Pane for the VZMOD Module.
+   Figure 12-10: The green notification box in the ArcGIS Pro Geoprocessing Pane for the VZMOD Module.

 View and Verify Results
 -----------------------